eclipse-archived/ceylon-lang.org/documentation/1.0/reference/operator/divide-assign.md

 ### Type

-The type of `/=` is the same as the type of its right hand operand.
+The result type of the `/=` operator is the same as the type of its right hand operand.

 ## See also